What to expect during Tet 2020 (Vietnamese New Year)

 As China once had control of Vietnam, the Chinese instituted the lunar new year holiday centuries ago.
 This means Tet falls on the same day as Chinese New Year (although the one-hour time difference between Vietnam and China can cause the new moon to occur on a different day).

 Although the Chinese and Vietnamese celebrate their new year each with their own traditions, they still have some in common.
 Both the Vietnamese New Year and Chinese New Year have a zodiac (or wheel), rotating twelve different animals.
-Although the twelve animals are not all the same, this year February 5th will start the year of the Pig in both China as well as in Vietnam.
+Although the twelve animals are not all the same, this year January 25th will start the year of the Rat in both China as well as in Vietnam.

 5 traditions to celebrate a fresh start of the New Year in Vietnam

 Like most holidays, Vietnamese New Year is full of traditions.
 The main Tet celebrations last for three days, but the festive spirit carries on for about a week.

 As with other New Year celebrations, there are parades—bright, colorful processions with gongs, bells, firecrackers, and dancing—the more noise, the better, as it’s thought to ward off bad spirits.
 Many dancers wear masks, and one creature not to miss is the Mua Lan (Lion Dancers), a cross between a dragon and a lion, which represents a symbol of strength and power.